 |Class IV ||Severely compromised: Inability to perform any activity without developing symptoms, which may also develop at rest |

 The importance of preconceptional counseling for women with heart disease cannot be overstated.
 A thorough evaluation prior to pregnancy provides an opportunity for comprehensive risk assessment and detailed planning.
 Once pregnant, women with cardiac disease are best treated by a team of practitioners with experience in caring for such patients.
 Heart failure and arrhythmias are the most common cardiovascular complications associated with heart disease in pregnancy, and adverse maternal and fetal outcomes are increased when they occur.
 Symptoms of volume overload should therefore be evaluated and treated promptly.
 Labor management depends on the underlying cardiac lesion and the degree of disability.
 Women with a history of arrhythmia should have continuous cardiac monitoring throughout labor, delivery, and the immediate postpartum period.
-Cesarean delivery is generally reserved for obstetric indications but may be ...
+Cesarean delivery is generally reserved for obstetric indications but may be appropriate for ...